gracelewin/gracelewin/README.md

 ### Hi there 👋

+Hi!
+I'm currently a student in the Master's of Environmental Data Science at the Bren School of Environmental Science and Management at UCSB.

+- 📫 How to reach me: glewin@bren.ucsb.edu
+- 😄 Pronouns: she/her

 <!--
 **gracelewin/gracelewin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.